TobyCeballos/odin_docs/docs/transactions/multi-currency-invoicing.md

 # Multi Currency Invoicing

-Frappe Books allows you to create and print invoices in your customers currency.
+OdinPOS allows you to create and print invoices in your customers currency.

 ::: tip Suppliers and Purchase Invoices
 The same applies procedure applies for creating a Multi Currency Purchase